Home > Short-term health insurance > Short-term health insurance in Louisiana

 Availability of short-term health insurance in Louisiana

-However, federal duration limits will change in 2024 under new Biden administration rules for short-term health plans.
-Short-term plans issued or sold on or after September 1, 2024 will be limited to total durations of no more than four months, including renewals.
-Initial terms will be capped at no more than three months.
+In Louisiana, federal regulations regarding short-term health insurance apply, which means short-term plans issued or sold on or after Sept.
+1, 2024 are limited to total durations of no more than four months, including renewals.

 As of 2024, at least six insurers offered short-term health insurance plans in Louisiana.